 • Completion of the ADN program requires five semesters once accepted into the major nursing courses.
 Thirty-two students are accepted twice a year to begin ADN clinical courses in the fall and spring semesters.

 • Nursing courses are offered in the day only at the Lex Walters Campus, Greenwood.
 Clinicals may be scheduled on days, evenings, nights, and weekends in any of the seven counties or surrounding areas.

 • Entry into the ADN program is competitive.
 The top 32 applicants will be accepted for program entry.
 Top applicants will be determined by HOBET scores, Program-Ready GPA, completion of general education and recommended courses, academic achievement, and residency.
 This worksheet shows where the Nursing Division places emphasis.
 ADN Application Worksheet

-• Minimum Requirements for Clinical Entry: To be eligible to apply for clinical entry, student must have a 65% or higher on the mathematics and reading sections of the HOBET V and complete English Composition I (ENG 101), Anatomy and Physiology I (BIO 210), General Psychology (PSY 201), and Intermediate Algebra (MAT 102) or Probability and Statistics (MAT 120) with a C or better and a 2.5 GPA in these four courses.
+• Minimum Requirements for Clinical Entry: To be eligible to apply for clinical entry, student must have a 65% or higher on the mathematics and reading sections of the HOBET V and complete English Composition I (ENG 101), Anatomy and Physiology I (BIO 210), General Psychology (PSY 201), and Probability and Statistics (MAT 120) with a C or better and a 2.5 GPA in these four courses.
+Calculate your program-ready GPA here.
 It is highly recommended that students complete the additional General Education courses, Anatomy and Physiology II (BIO 211) and the humanities/fine arts elective, prior to program entry.
 Meeting all the Program-Ready requirements does not guarantee clinical acceptance.
 Entry into the ADN program is competitive.

 • College placement test scores may indicate a student's need for college prep or prerequisite courses prior to higher level college courses.
 These courses should be completed before progression into required Program-Ready courses.